ZhenpengLin111/Content-Manager/README.md

 # ArticleManager

-ArticleManager is a Vue 3 application designed to simulate a real-world article management system.
+ArticleManager is a Vue 3 backend system for article management.
 This project features user authentication, profile management, and comprehensive article management capabilities.

 ## Table of Contents